 The Benefits of Integrating CAD and CAM in Jewelry Manufacturing

-For retailers and brands, the integration of CAD and CAM offers numerous benefits that extend well beyond design and production:
+For retailers and brands, CAD and CAM having a combined feature has multiple benefits that extend far beyond design and production:

 Enhanced Customization